siderolabs/talos/website/content/v1.5/talos-guides/network/kubespan.md

 KubeSpan will automatically discovery all cluster members, exchange Wireguard public keys and establish a full mesh network.

-There are a few configuration options available to fine-tune the feature:
+There are configuration options available which are not usually required:

 ```yaml
 machine: